Haagen-Dazs Mango Sorbet

 The reason it’s encouraged to recognize the amount of added sugars in foods is because these additives provide calories without other important nutrients such as protein, fats, or fiber.

-As such, the U.S. FDA suggests consuming no more than 50 grams of added sugars daily (based on a diet of 2,000 calories).
+As such, the U.S. FDA suggests consuming no more than 50 grams of added sugars daily (based on a daily diet of 2,000 calories).

 With that in mind, take note that one serving (2/3 cup) of the mango sorbet has 160 calories from added sugar.
 That’s 80% of the FDA-recommended daily value.